hardevsanghera/DeployPCesxi/README.txt

 ***** THIS PLAYBOOK DOES NOT RUN WITHOUT SOME "NURSING" - IT IS NOT FULLY AUTOMATIC, WIP *****

+Still need to execute $rm ~/.ssh/know_hosts if repeating playbook, .cfg file has check host keys to false?!?

 TO GET STARTED

 WHAT YOU GET